San Benedetto fuori della

 There's also a painting by Gherardo di Giovanni del Fora in the Bowdoin

-College Museum in Maine of Saints Mary Magdelene, Peter Martyr and
+College Museum in Maine of Saints Mary Magdalene, Peter Martyr and

-Catherine of Sienna (c.
-1475) that may well, not least because of its choice of saints, have
+not least because of its choice of saints.

 San Pier Scheraggio